 Help and advice for traders

-This guide provides an introduction to SDs for export and import purposes and for Intrastat returns.
+This guide provides an introduction to SDs for export and import purposes.
 For more information and specific help and advice, there are some useful websites and telephone helplines you can contact.

 HM Revenue and Customs